← Back to blog

 OpsMar 14, 2026

-Refunds and affiliate commissions: a clear clawback workflow (SaaS)
+Refunds and affiliate commissions: the clawback workflow that prevents disputes

 Refunds happen.
-The only question is whether your payout process survives them.
+The real question is whether your payout process survives them.

 Refunds and affiliate commissions clawback workflow

-This page gives you a simple, defensible workflow: when to mark commissions pending vs approved, when to reverse them (clawback), and how to communicate it without drama.
+This page gives you a simple, defensible workflow: when to mark commissions pending vs approved, when to reverse them, and how to communicate the clawback without drama.

 Table of contents